danielpodrazka/mcp-text-editor/README.md

 2. Hash Mismatch and Range Hash Errors
    - The file was modified by another process
    - Content being replaced has changed
-   - Run get_text_file to get fresh hashes
+   - Run get_text to get fresh hashes

 3. Encoding Issues
    - Verify file encoding matches the specified encoding